eirikvold/pmpro/readme.txt

 = 'pmpro_role_X' (where X is the WP Residence Membership Level's ID).

 == Description ==
-This plugin currently requires Paid Memberships Pro.
+This plugin currently requires Paid Memberships Pro and WP Residence theme.

 == Installation ==